dflib/dflib/UPGRADE.md

 ## 0.14

+* [dflib #160](https://github.com/bootique/bootique-agrest/issues/160): From this release DFLob requires Java 11 as the minimal version.

 * [dflib #161](https://github.com/bootique/bootique-agrest/issues/161): `dflib-test` module that provides JUnit 4
   integration will no longer be shipped. `dflib-junit5` is the only option offered from now on.
 If you still need JUnit 4 and can not upgrade, you can take `dflib-test` classes from v.0.13 and maintain them in your own code.